18F/18f.gsa.gov/_posts/2018-05-22-using-agile-methods-to-improve-the-rfp-process.md

 - procurement
 - state and local practice
-excerpt: "The process of developing and issuing RFPs is often viewed as a one off - a special activity that occur infrequently and in isolation.
+excerpt: "The process of developing and issuing RFPs is often viewed as a one off - a special activity that occurs infrequently and in isolation.
 What if we applied the principles of iteration and continuous improvement to the way that RFPs are developed?"
 ---